Interstate 395 and Martin Luther King, Jr. Boulevard

 In June 1982, as the road built by James Julian, Inc. neared completion, reporter Charles V. Flowers celebrated the new views of public and private housing developments visible from Harbor City Boulevard.
 Flowers explained that the area "once contained what were slums as depressing as any in Baltimore" but now "a walk along the boulevard should convince Baltimoreans that the city is upgrading itself in sections other than the Inner Harbor."
 William K. Hellman, the city's transportation coordinator, shared his satisfaction with the highway in November, remarking:

-The original named was selected through a contest sponsored by then Mayor William Donald Schaefer.
-The Mayor initially opposed efforts to rename the road after Martin Luther King, Jr. citing the cost of producing new signs.
-The renaming campaign ultimately won out thanks to the advocacy of state delegate Isaiah "Ike" Dixon, Jr. (who first introduced similar legislation to rename the Jones Falls Expressway eleven years earlier) and city council member Victorine Q. Adams (who introduced the name change before the City Council).
+The original name of Harbor City Boulevard was a submission to a contest sponsored by then Mayor William Donald Schaefer.
+Schaefer initially opposed efforts to rename the road after Martin Luther King, Jr. citing the cost of producing new signs.
+The renaming campaign ultimately won out thanks to the advocacy of state delegate Isaiah "Ike" Dixon, Jr. Dixon had first introduced similar legislation to rename the Jones Falls Expressway after King a full eleven years earlier.
+This successful effort was supported by city council member and civil rights activist Victorine Q. Adams who introduced the name change before the City Council.
 Over thirty years later, few drivers likely recall the divisions over the name and the highways are considered a fixture of the busy urban lanscape.